Yubee116/users_sandbox/README.md

+# Overview
+A small Rails project demonstrating concepts and technologies (within and outside the Rails domain), including but not limited to API consumption, Database queries/search, Client-side optimizations, Mailers, ActiveJob/Workers, and Testing.

+**Used Technologies:** <br>
+Rails 7, TailwindCSS, Hotwire: Turbo & Stimulus, ViewComponent, Postgres, Sidekiq, Redis, Minitest

 # Getting started

 The app requires Postgres and Redis to be availbale on the local machine.
 Please get them and start their services, if you don't already have them.